Ultrasound-based detection of flow fronts in injection molds

 From the measurement data in the graph shown, it is clear that the Flow front detected cyclically, reliably and dynamically will.

-The great advantage of ultrasonic flow front detection is thus the possibility of measuring the flow front independently of the pressure conditions in the cavity.
-This means that no response pressure is required and the restriction to a predefined maximum pressure is also eliminated.
+The major advantage of ultrasonic flow front detection is therefore that it allows the flow front to be measured independently of the pressure conditions in the cavity.
+This means that no response pressure is required, and there is no longer any need to limit the pressure to a specified maximum.

 In addition, due to the non-invasive or non-contact measurement, ultrasonic flow front detection can also be used with abrasive media or vacuum applications without any problems.

-Click here to go to the sensory product mentioned:
+Click here to view the sensor product mentioned:

 Difference between structure-borne sound and directly measuring ultrasonic sensor technology